alex-entrainment/DIY_AV-Entrainment/src/audio/web_ui/README.md

 Vite will serve the application at the printed URL.
 You can either paste a track JSON object into the text box or use the **Upload** field to load a `.json` file.
 Click **Start** to begin playback and **Stop** to halt the engine.

+The JavaScript code now creates the `AudioContext` using the `sample_rate` specified in the track JSON (falling back to `44100` if not provided).
+This prevents pitch or tempo shifts when the track was rendered for a different sample rate than your browser's default.